HedvigInsurance/ugglan/README.md

 ## How to release

-Before release making sure you `Cancel` any pending releases on App Store Connect.
+Before release making sure you `Cancel` or release any pending releases on App Store Connect.

 1. Go to `Actions` -> `ProductionDeploy`